 Located in Newark, NJ, the Rutgers-Newark Revolution Softball Camp is an ideal location for your daughters to train and get better in all facets of softball this summer!

-Winter Clinic participants will play indoors at the Golden Dome Athletic Center located at 42 Warren St, Newark, NJ 07102.
+Golden Dome Athletic Center is located at 42 Warren St, Newark, NJ 07102.

 Summer Campers will train on Alumni Field and have access to the swimming pool and indoor backup in case of inclement weather.